-Portfolio analysis is aimed at optimising risks and returns within the risk policy structure.
+Portfolio analysis is aimed to optimise risks and returns within the risk policy structure.
 This can lead to new strategic insights in areas such as entering new markets or terminating products.
-The analysis is based on the impact of underwriting risks following from various measures: SII own funds, long-term profitability, SCR and the VNB.
+The analysis is based on the impact of underwriting risks following from various measures, e.g., Solvency II own funds, long-term profitability, SCR and the VNB.
 Based on the risk appetite, Proteq mitigates underwriting risks primarily by means of diversification and reinsurance.